jana-1729/Rule-Engine-v1/B2B2C_IMPLEMENTATION_COMPLETE.md

 ## 📋 Executive Summary

-Successfully implemented a **complete B2B2C integration platform** that allows your customers to offer integrations to their end users.
+Successfully implemented a **complete B2B2C Rule Engine** that allows your customers to offer integrations to their end users.
 Every feature is working, tested, and production-ready.

 ---